Entrepreneurs must juggle countless tasks and competing priorities well before they open shop, including the creation of a legal structure.

 - Navigate governmental red tape

-The attorneys of Blustein, Shapiro, Rich & Barone, LLP help entrepreneurs turn ideas into viable business opportunities.
+The attorneys of Blustein, Shapiro, Frank & Barone, LLP help entrepreneurs turn ideas into viable business opportunities.
 We work hard to protect our clients’ interests both before and during the business formation process, and then after their business is off the ground.

 Our new BusinessDocx™ software allows us to aid our clients in building and maintaining business documents, and to serve the full spectrum of clients’ business needs.

 We seek to strengthen our clients’ position in the marketplace.
-We do so by seeking to help them get their business started on firm legal footing.
+We do so by seeking to help them get their business started on a firm legal footing.

 There are many considerations to make and steps to take in the business formation process.
-From drawing up contracts to planning board applications, the experienced attorneys of Blustein, Shapiro, Rich & Barone, LLP will be with you every step of the way.
+From drawing up contracts to planning board applications, the experienced attorneys of Blustein, Shapiro, Frank & Barone, LLP will be with you every step of the way.